isaacvernon1/Portfolio/project-3-isaacvernon1/README.md

 # Project 3: Understanding User Behavior

-This README.md will start with a description of each of the files in the directory.
-The description of the project will follow afterwards.
+This README.md will start with he description of the project.
+A description of each of the files in the directory will follow afterwards.

+Set up an app server and create events through Apache Bench.
+Then, write a streaming process for those events which will publish to HDFS.
+Finally, make sure that they are available for analysis in Presto.

 - Project 3.ipynb
     * This is the overall summary of everything I did.
 Goes through each part of the project, providing highlights and commenting on work.
 This is where the business questions are answered.